Electric activity at magnetic moment fragmentation in spin ice

 Spin-ice states in kagome systems are intrinsically the states with monopoles and antimonopoles in the ground state: every triangle has either (2-in)---(1-out) spins (monopole, $\mu$, with magnetic charge $Q=+1$), or (1-in)---(2-out) (antimonopole, $\bar\mu$, $Q=-1$).
 That is why the conditions of getting moment fragmentation in kagome systems is easier to achieve than in pyrochlores, in which one first has to create monopoles and antimonopoles, and after that to order them.
 Nevertheless the resulting properties of these systems are in many respects similar, and in what follows we will first consider our effects --- the electric properties of moment fragmentation state --- on the example of kagome spin-ice systems, and turn to pyrochlores later.

-The question we want to address is what happens with charge degrees of freedom of monopoles, such as electric dipoles, and also electric currents and orbital moments, when the system goes to the moment fragmentation state with ordered monopoles and antimonopoles but with disordered spins. {\red The second question we want to consider is the electric activity of excitations and defects, e.g.\ domain walls (DW) in a moment fragmentation state, which turns out to be quite nontrivial.}
+The question we want to address is what happens with charge degrees of freedom of monopoles, such as electric dipoles, and also with electric currents and orbital moments, when the system goes to the moment fragmentation state with ordered monopoles and antimonopoles but with disordered spins. {\red The second question we want to consider is the electric activity of excitations and defects, e.g.\ domain walls (DW) in a moment fragmentation state, which turns out to be quite nontrivial.}